 The Two Forms That Decide Everything

 For most retirees in this position, the single most important decision is which response form to file, and how quickly.
 Ignoring the letter is the worst option because the agency will start recovering the money on its own.
-Under a rule the SSA reinstated in 2025, the default withholding for retirement, survivor, and disability overpayments is now up to 50% of the monthly benefit until the debt is cleared.
+Following a series of rapid policy reversals, the default withholding rate for new overpayment notices issued on or after April 25, 2025, is now 50% of monthly Title II benefits, which cover retirement, survivors, and disability insurance.
 On a $2,400 check, that means living on $1,200 a month with no warning beyond the original notice.

-Two SSA documents change the math.
-Form SSA-561, the Request for Reconsideration, asks the agency to recheck whether the overpayment is real and whether the dollar figure is right.
+Three SSA documents can change the math considerably.
+Form SSA-561, the Request for Reconsideration, asks the agency to recheck whether the overpayment is real and whether the dollar figure is correct.
 Filed within 60 days, it pauses collection while the case is reviewed.
 Form SSA-632, the Request for Waiver, is the second lever.
-A waiver asks the agency to forgive the debt entirely on the grounds that the recipient was without fault and that repayment would either cause hardship or be against equity and good conscience.
-There is no 60-day deadline on a waiver, and filing one also halts collection while pending.
+A waiver asks the agency to forgive the debt entirely on the grounds that the recipient was without fault and that repayment would either cause financial hardship or be against equity and good conscience.
+There is no strict deadline on a waiver, and filing one also halts collection while the request is pending.
+A third option, Form SSA-634, applies when a beneficiary agrees the overpayment is real but cannot afford the 50% withholding rate; it requests a lower, more manageable recovery rate without disputing the underlying debt.

-For a 71-year-old who relied on the benefit amount the agency itself calculated and reported no false information, the without fault standard is usually within reach.
+Beneficiaries have 90 days from the date on the overpayment notice to submit any of these requests before automatic 50% withholding begins.
+Filing within 30 days of the notice pauses collection entirely during the review period.
+For a 71-year-old who relied on the benefit amount the agency itself calculated and reported no false information, the without-fault standard is usually within reach.
 The agency’s own internal guidance (POMS GN 02205) recognizes that beneficiaries are not expected to catch arithmetic errors on the agency’s side.

 How the Numbers Reshape a Monthly Budget

-At age 71, this hits differently than most Social Security complications because the recovery comes straight out of cash flow.
+At age 71, an overpayment notice hits differently than most Social Security complications because the recovery comes straight out of cash flow.
 Retirees in their 70s tend to run on a tight monthly rhythm: Social Security covers fixed costs, and IRA withdrawals or savings cover the rest.
-A 50% benefit cut for a year or two can force unplanned withdrawals from retirement accounts, push taxable income into a higher bracket, and trigger higher Medicare Part B and Part D premiums two years later through income-related monthly adjustment (IRMAA).
+A 50% benefit cut for a year or two can force unplanned withdrawals from retirement accounts, push taxable income into a higher bracket, and trigger higher Medicare Part B and Part D premiums two years later through the income-related monthly adjustment amount (IRMAA).
+In 2026, IRMAA surcharges begin for single filers with income above $109,000, based on their 2024 tax returns.
+A large IRA withdrawal forced by a 50% benefit cut could push a retiree across that threshold, adding hundreds of dollars per month to Medicare costs two years later.

 If a waiver is denied, the fallback is a written installment plan.
 The agency will generally accept a repayment schedule of up to 36 months, and longer arrangements are possible with documentation of income and expenses.
-A $14,000 balance spread across 36 months is roughly $389 a month, a very different burden than losing half a check.
+A $14,000 balance spread across 36 months comes to roughly $389 a month, a very different burden than losing half a benefit check without warning.

 What to Do Before the 30 Days Run Out